hicknhack-software/ansible-buildbot/Readme.md

 **0.1** (upcoming)

 * Essentials to configure and run Buildbot installation
+* Buildbot master with inplace configuration
+* Buildbot slaves for Windows and Ubuntu
+* Git support for projects

 Roadmap
 -------

 * SCM
   * ☐ Git hosted projects
   * ☐ SVN hosted projects
+* Buildbot slaves on
+  * ☐ MacOS
+  * ☐ CentOS
 * Your ideas

 License